junxit/us-congress-bills-117/metadata.md

 - 2022-12-07 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2022-12-07 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2022-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 602.
+- 2022-12-21 — Amendment SA 6614 agreed to in Senate by Unanimous Consent.
+- 2022-12-21 — Amendment SA 6614 proposed by Senator Durbin for Senator Menendez. (consideration: CR S9754; text: CR S9754) In the nature of a substitute.
+- 2022-12-21 — Measure laid before Senate by unanimous consent. (consideration: CR S9753-9755)
+- 2022-12-21 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(text of amendment in the nature of a substitute: CR S9754)
+- 2022-12-21 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (text of amendment in the nature of a substitute: CR S9754)
+- 2022-12-21 — Senate amendment agreed to: Amendment SA 6614 agreed to in Senate by Unanimous Consent.
+- 2022-12-21 — Senate amendment proposed (on the floor): Amendment SA 6614 proposed by Senator Durbin for Senator Menendez.
+- 2022-12-21 — Senate amendment submitted
+- 2022-12-21 — The committee substitute withdrawn by Unanimous Consent.